-9. Use color appropriately and sparingly to achieve maximum contrast
+8. Use color appropriately and sparingly to achieve maximum contrast

 Colors should also be selected based on:

-- The interrelationship between individual items on a chart and how that chart relates to all others on a dashboard (For example, if data relating to second quarter sales is displayed in purple in one chart, all other charts that display data relating to second quarter sales result should also be displayed in purple)
+- The interrelationship between individual items on a chart and how that chart relates to all others on a dashboard.
+(For example, if data relating to second quarter sales is displayed in purple in one chart, all other charts that display data relating to second quarter sales result should also be displayed in purple.)

-10. Select the best, not the best looking, visualizations
+9. Select the best, not the best looking, visualizations

-10.3 Learn to love horizontal chart types
+Learn to love horizontal chart types

 11. Provide context

-For example, a dashboard tracking supply-chain effectiveness might contain a report that displays the number of timely stock deliveries – as a percentage of total deliveries made – for the current month or quarter.
-On its own, it’s of very little value.
-Is the result communicated good or bad?
-How does it compare to the previous months; and is it trending up or down?
+For example, a dashboard tracking supply-chain effectiveness might contain a report that displays ‘74%’.
+That’s the percentage of total deliveries made this month that were delivered on time.
+On its own, this data of very little value.
+Is the number good or bad?
+How does it compare to the previous months?
+Is it trending up or down?

-The addition of contextual and interpretive information, such as:
+Add contextual and interpretive information, such as: